On a regular basis, I find myself noticing similarities between fighting fire and being a parent. Here are my top 10.

 8. The Startle Wake-Up

-I’m a firm believer that if there were an alarm clock made with the jingle sound of a (webbing) fire belt it would be a top seller.
+I’m a firm believer that if there were an alarm clock made with the jingle sound of the metal buckle on a (webbing) fire belt it would be a top seller.
 I don’t think my ears are more affixed to any sound in the world as to that one.
-I hear the jingle of another person’s belt and I’m instantly in GO mode because I’m afraid that I’m running behind everyone else.
+I hear the jingle of another person’s belt and I’m instantly in go-mode because I’m afraid that I’m running behind everyone else.

 9. Work Smarter, not Harder

 Work smarter, not harder.
-Don’t build a “hotshot highway” fireline when “jumper line” will do the job.
-Don’t carry awkwardly heavy and bulky boxes up a hillside to a drop point simply because you don’t want to wait 10 more minutes for the stake-side; you get the idea.
+Don’t build a “hotshot highway” fireline when a “jumper line” will do the job.
+Don’t carry awkwardly heavy and bulky boxes up a hillside to a drop point simply because you don’t want to wait ten more minutes for the stake-side truck to arrive; you get the idea.

 Being efficient on the fireline is crucial because it already takes an incredible amount of energy to do the job when you aren’t making it harder on yourself.